wx-ast/wx-coda-syntax/README.md

-# Atom Light Syntax theme
+# wx-ast Coda Syntax theme

 A light syntax theme for Atom.